aws-samples/aws-eda-slurm-cluster/docs/deploy.md

 ## Use the Cluster

 Configuring your environment for users requires root privileges.
-The configuration commands are found in the outputs of the SLURM cloudformation stack.
+The configuration commands are found in the outputs of the Slurm cloudformation stack.

-### Configure SLURM Users and Groups
+### Configure Slurm Users and Groups

-The SLURM cluster needs to configure the users and groups of your environment.
+The Slurm cluster needs to configure the users and groups of your environment.
 For efficiency, it does this by capturing the users and groups from your environment and saves them in a json file.
 When the compute nodes start they create local unix users and groups using this json file.